AI News digest — April 12, 2026

 Anthropic’s Project Glasswing Finds Vulnerabilities in Every Major OS

 Anthropic disclosed results from Project Glasswing (also known internally as Claude Mythos), a restricted security research program that gave Claude deep system-level access to find vulnerabilities.
-The results were striking: Claude found previously unknown vulnerabilities in every major operating system tested, including Windows, macOS, and Linux kernels.
+Claude found previously unknown vulnerabilities in every major operating system tested, including Windows, macOS, and Linux kernels.
 The program is restricted to vetted security researchers under strict responsible disclosure protocols.
-This demonstrates the growing potential of AI systems in offensive security research — and the importance of keeping such capabilities controlled.
+The results show what AI-assisted offensive security research can uncover, and why these capabilities need controlled access.

 Developer Tools & Platforms